Mike Cairnduff from Hello Teacher!

 Don’t bring your digital SLR camera to China unless you absolutely have to.

-Although China is a really safe country, there’s still a risk of it being pinched while you’re not looking (you can read up on a number of safety precautions for China here).
+Although China is a really safe country, there’s still a risk of your fancy camera being pinched while you’re not looking (you can read up on a number of safety precautions for China here).

 The easy option?
 Use your smartphone.